deja-vu-platform/deja-vu/packages/catalog/authoring-cliches.md

 # Other Stuff

-- if you don't have a default action for an action input use `no-default-foo`.
+- if you don't have a default component for an component input use `no-default-foo`.
 See [stage-header](https://github.com/spderosso/deja-vu/tree/master/packages/core/src/app/dv/stage) for an example.